romcal/romcal/README.md

 In situations when there are 2 celebrations from a  `national` calendar that coincide on the same date, the one with the higher ranking celebration type will take precendence.

-A new `national` calendar for a country can be defined by creating a new `.mjs` file with the country name in upper case, lower case or camel case in the `src/lib/calendars` folder (i.e. `malaysia.mjs`).
+A new `national` calendar for a country can be defined by creating a new `.js` file with the country name in upper case, lower case or camel case in the `src/lib/calendars` folder (i.e. `malaysia.mjs`).
 This new file will automatically be picked up by the module and will be used when the user supplies the matching key in the country argument in the `calendarFor` method.

-Dates from `src/calendars/<countryName>.mjs` will be assigned the source key `n`
+Dates from `src/calendars/<countryName>.js` will be assigned the source key `n`

 See [Overriding dates](#overridingDates) for more examples.